cburdine/materials-ml-workshop/MaterialsML/index.md

 | Day 9         | 06/29/2023 (2:30-3:30 PM) | Neural Networks                                   |
 | Day 10        | 06/30/2023 (2:30-3:30 PM) | Advanced Applications in Materials Science        |

+## Video Recordings of Workshop Sessions:

+Video recordings of the sessions can be found on [mediaspace.baylor.edu](https://mediaspace.baylor.edu/channel/channelid/305141402).
+Accessing these recordings requires a Baylor email address.
+If you are having trouble accessing the recordings, please send an email to  `colin_burdine1@baylor.edu`

+## Workshop Session Slides

+You can access the slides for the workshop below:
+*

 ## Table of Contents

 ```{tableofcontents}